 Outfest and the UCLA Film & Television Archive are committed to preserving moving image materials.
 Until 1950, films were produced using nitrate cellulose film stock, a chemically unstable and flammable material that eventually deteriorates and turns to dust.
 After 1950, more stable acetate (or safety) film stock was used, but it also deteriorates, giving rise to “vinegar syndrome” or irreversible color fading.
 The Archive is increasingly relying on polyester film stock and digital means to preserve image and sound quality.

 Despite the introduction of digital tools to the moving image restoration workflow, the costs to catalog, assess, restore and preserve film and video works remain considerable.

-With the support of donors, granting institutions, distributors, and the members of Outfest, the Legacy Project has completed over two-dozen digital and photochemical restorations of LGBTQ titles.
+With the support of donors, granting institutions, distributors, and the members of Outfest, the Legacy Project has completed over two-dozen digital and photochemical restorations of LGBTQIA+ titles.